artturimatias/CA-uploader/README.md

 Project contains a sample csv file (links.csv) wiht sample files.
 You can test with your TEST ENVIRONMENT by typing:

-        node file-upload
+        node uploader.js

 This should open browser and you can see how files are uploaded :)

 ## running headless

-If you want to run headless (without seeing the browser), just edit this line:
+If you want to run headless (without seeing the browser), just change this line:

     const browser = await puppeteer.launch({headless: false});
 to this: